patridge/patridgedev.com-jekyll/_posts/2018-09-17-cleaning-up-unused-images-in-your-markdown-content.md

 There are a lot of aliases in PowerShell, they make some verbose commands either shorter and easier to remember, or they duplicate functionality found in the host system.
 For example, the `dir` command is available in PowerShell, but it is actually an alias for the `Get-ChildItem` command.
 (Please note that PowerShell commands are actually called "cmdlets", just not here…sorry, not sorry.)

 So, to get all the image file names I want to search for, I'll need a variant of `Get-ChildItem`.
-In my case, these images were in a “media” folder.
+In my case, these images were in a "media" folder.

 <!-- language: powershell -->